 Slice the potatoes 1/2 inch thick.
 You want them thin enough to crisp up, yet substantial enough to hold up.

-Cover bottom of baking sheet with tin foil.
-Add 1 tablespoon of olive oil to tin foil and spread to coat evenly.
-Place sweet potato slices on the tin foil, being careful not to crowd the pan.
-Likely you will do two different baking sheets.
+Cover bottom of baking sheet with foil.
+Add 1 tablespoon of olive oil to foil and spread to coat evenly.
+Place sweet potato slices on the foil, being careful not to crowd the pan.
+Likely you will do need two baking sheets.

 Brush the tops of the sweet potato slices with the remaining olive oil.
 Season with salt and bake for 15 minutes, flipping once halfway through.
 Remove from oven.

-In a food processor blend avocado, cilantro, lime juice, red wine vinegar, red pepper flakes, and salt.
-Lightly pulse until the mixture is smooth.
+In a food processor, blend avocado, cilantro, lime juice, red wine vinegar, red pepper flakes, and salt.
+Lightly pulse until the mixture is smooth, leaving some avocado chunks.
 Cover and set aside.

 In a small bowl, mix smoked paprika, red pepper flakes, sea salt, and chipotle powder.
 Toss shrimp in the mixture being sure to coat evenly.

-Heat a large skillet to medium high heat.
+Heat a large skillet on medium high heat.
 Add olive oil to the pan and then place the shrimp.
 Cook shrimp for 2-3 minutes per side.
-Once the shrimp are griddled, remove from the skillet and slice shrimp in half, longways (so you can see the entire length of the shrimp, but it’s just half of it).
+Once the shrimp are cooked, remove from the skillet and slice shrimp in half, longways (so you can see the entire length of the shrimp, but it’s just half of it).